Research Regarding Labor Progress and Adverse Outcomes

-Considering the limitations, this study suggests that among people who avoid interventions, do not have prolonged rupture of membranes, and go on to birth via the birth canal unassisted by vacuum/forceps, there is no increase in adverse outcomes even among the slowest 25% of birthers when compared to faster labors.
-Hence, those with slower labors did not have more instances of postpartum hemorrhage (heavy blood loss after delivery), elevated adult temperature after birth, 5-minute Apgar score (a measure of the baby’s vitality) less than 7, or newborn resuscitation.
+Considering the limitations, this study suggests that among people who avoid interventions, do not experience prolonged rupture of membranes, and go on to birth via the birth canal unassisted by vacuum/forceps, there is no increase in adverse outcomes among the slowest 25% of birthers when compared to faster labors.
+Ultimately, those with slower labors did not have more instances of postpartum hemorrhage (heavy blood loss after delivery), elevated adult temperature after birth, 5-minute Apgar score (a measure of the baby’s vitality) less than 7, or newborn resuscitation.
 The study did not include assessment of intrapartum (during labor) adult fever in the outcomes measured; hence, whether this parameter was more frequent among this trial’s slower birthers is unknown.

 In terms of labor duration, this study measured the length of time required to dilate from 4cm to 10cm.
-This value for the 95th percentile of first-time birthers was 17.5 hours to dilate from 4cm to 10cm.
+For the 95th percentile of first-time birthers it took 17.5 hours to dilate from 4cm to 10cm.
 If this was averaged to give an approximate hourly rate of dilation, it would be 0.3cm/hour, which is four times slower than the value derived from Friedman’s experiments.
-Though the Albers trial did not report the 75th percentile rate of dilation, at which the cut-off for comparison was made, the rates of dilation of the participants in this trial are some of the slowest published.

 The Cheng 2010 trial reports on a very large group of term, first-time birthers, who experienced a spontaneous labor onset (not induced).
 The authors excluded individuals whose babies displayed heartrate changes indicative of serious oxygen interruptions that required delivery by cesarean.
 This exclusion is odd since labor duration may influence the fetal oxygen reserves and result in the said heartrate changes with subsequent cesareans.
 However, only 2% of birthers were excluded due to cesarean births for significant changes in the fetal heartrate.
 Otherwise, people who delivered by cesarean for other reasons were included in the study.